Discover more from The Shortcut

 📶 Connections: PS5 and WiFi for Remote Play required

-Yes, those are the few Sony Project Q specs so far.
-There’s a lot we don’t know about the PS5 handheld, including the chipset behind this handheld and the battery life.
-All of this matters and so do the Wi-Fi specs that were only briefly touched on by President and CEO of Sony Interactive Entertainment Jim Ryan.
+There’s a lot we don’t know about the PS5 handheld, including the chipset behind this handheld and the PlayStation Portal battery life.
+All of this matters and so do the WiFi specs that were only briefly touched on by President and CEO of Sony Interactive Entertainment Jim Ryan.

-Project Q should work outside your home, but your experience will vary greatly depending on your Wi-Fi connection.
-You’ll be able to stream games from a PS5 via Wi-Fi, and your console will have to be in Rest Mode so it can be activated remotely.
+According to a post on the PlayStation Blog, it’s recommended to connect the PlayStation Portal to the same WiFi as your PS5, which means it isn’t really designed for use outside your home.
+Your experience will also vary greatly depending on the strength of your WiFi connection and it’s recommended your PS5 is wired to your router.
+You’ll be able to stream games from a PS5 via WiFi, and your console will have to be in Rest Mode so it can be activated remotely.
 While this provides a pseudo-portable PS5 experience, it isn’t the same as playing on something like a Nintendo Switch OLED.

-Games will need to be installed on the PS5 console to get them to work on Project Q via Remote Play, according to Sony’s fine print, and PSVR 2 games won’t work on the handheld (for obvious reasons).
-The good news is all of your PS Plus free games should work, and come cheap if you grabbed our PlayStation Plus discount code.
+Games will need to be installed on the PS5 console to get them to work on PlayStation Portal via Remote Play, according to Sony’s fine print, and PSVR 2 games won’t work on the handheld (for obvious reasons) nor will PlayStation Premium games streamed from the cloud.
+The good news is all of your PS Plus free games should work, and come cheap if you grab our PlayStation Plus discount code.

-So far, Sony is labeling Project Q as a PS5 accessory along with new PS5 wireless earbuds, so this may not be the PlayStation Portable 2023 you’ve been waiting for.
-It’s one of three major PS5 hardware additions this year, joining the PSVR 2 headset and PS5 DualSense Edge controller.
+So far, Sony is labeling the PlayStation Portal as a PS5 accessory along with new PS5 wireless earbuds, so this may not be the PlayStation Portable 2023 you’ve been waiting for.
+It’s one of four major PS5 hardware additions this year, joining the already released PSVR 2 headset and PS5 DualSense Edge controller.

-Officially, Sony did offer a release window for Project Q: later in 2023.
-That’s rather vague, but I suspect that Project Q will be released right before Black Friday and Cyber Monday in November.
+The PlayStation Portal release date is November 15, 2023 just before Black Friday and Cyber Monday in November.
 For reference, the Black Friday date is November 24, 2023.
-And, sure enough, Insider Gaming, the original source for “Project Q Lite” rumored months in advance of Sony’s announcement, predicts that the Project Q release date will happen in mid-to-late November.
+And, sure enough, Insider Gaming, the original source for “Project Q Lite” rumored months in advance of Sony’s announcement, predicts that the PlayStation Portal release date will happen in mid-to-late November.

-Sony doesn’t want to launch too early before production of the Project Q handheld can meet the demand – it doesn’t want to repeat the mistakes of the PS5 restock saga.
+Sony doesn’t want to launch too early before production of the PlayStation Portal handheld can meet the demand – it doesn’t want to repeat the mistakes of the PS5 restock saga.
 But it’s also going to want to give PS5 gamers a reason to buy a new device in the weeks and months leading up to Christmas 2023.

-That’s my next big question: where will Sony launch Project Q pre-orders?
-The company has been selling hardware and accessories through its official PlayStation Store exclusively at launch – everything from PS5 plates to the PS5 DualSense Edge to the PSVR 2 – before giving GameStop, Walmart, Amazon, Target and Best Buy a chance to generate sales.
+So far the only place to pre-order the PlayStation Portal is through the official PlayStation Store – everything from PS5 plates to the PS5 DualSense Edge to the PSVR 2 got the same treatment before GameStop, Walmart, Amazon, Target and Best Buy.
 It’s a power move, but it also stunts hardware Sony’s sales.